deeptools/HiCExplorer/docs/content/tools/hicNormalize.rst

 ^^^^^^^^^^

-To be able to compare different Hi-C interaction matrices the matrices need to be normalized to a equal level of read coverage or value ranges.
-This tool helps to acomplish this.
+To be able to compare different Hi-C interaction matrices the matrices need to be normalized to a equal level of read coverage or value ranges. hicNormalize accomplish this by offering two modes: 0-1 range normalization or a read count normalization.
-Each Hi-C interaction matrix has a different read coverage

 Usage example
 ^^^^^^^^^^^^^

 Normalize to 0-1 range
 """"""""""""""""""""""

+norm_range mode of hicNormalize normalizes all reads to the 0 to 1 range i.e. the maximum value of the interaction matrix becomes 1 and the minimum value 0.

 .. code:: bash